This article can also be found in the Premium Editorial Download "Storage magazine: Comparing the top data backup packages."

 For example, a third mirroring hardware option might be used to create a near real-time copy of an active database for read-only access.
 Other hardware vendor tools are more directly related to database tuning, and suggest changes within the storage network by monitoring the host and storage subsystem.

-Different organization, different roles
+Different organization, different

 Beyond tools lies the question of how DBAs and storage administrators work together within an overall IT structure.
 There are essentially three basic models for an IT organization (see "Storage organizational structures," this page), and each has its strengths and weaknesses.